Jjeje007/syuppod/README.md

 ## Developpement Status

 This is a work in progress so i haven't yet planned to make a release.\
-The API is still in developpement and it's not yet stabilized.\
+Syuppod API is still in developpement and it's not yet stabilized.\
-My priority is to stabilize daemon API.

 ## Meta